Capillary refill: In animals

 Capillary refill time is also used in veterinary medicine.
 An animal should have a capillary refill time of less than 1 to 1 3/4 of a second.
 Because animals have fur, the gums are typically used to test capillary refill time.

 Use

 Capillary refill time is a quick and cheap way to indicate decreased peripheral perfusion and may indicate cardiovascular or respiratory dysfunction.
 It has also been used to assess or diagnose diseases of the peripheral circulatory system such as Raynaud's syndrome and hand–arm vibration syndrome.
 There is disagreement as to whether the test is useful, however, and it is poorly standardised.
 Poor finger or toe capillary refill time is a contraindication for the use of compressive techniques to treat peripheral oedema.
+Capillary refill time is traditionally used as a clinical indicator of tissue vascularity either after limb injury or after revascularization and the most reliable and applicable site for CRT testing is the finger pulp (not at the fingernail), and the cut-off value for the normal CRT should be 3 seconds, not 2 seconds.

 In veterinary medicine, poor gum CRT may be an contraindication for use of anaesthesia, as the likelihood of anaesthesia being fatal is higher if there is an underlying heart or lung problem.
 Gum CRT also used to monitor health during anaesthesia.